MrShang/food-truck/README.md

-# Getting Started with Create React App
+# Getting Started with food-truck

+This project is the front-end of [food-truck-api](https://github.com/MrShang/food-truck-api)

 ## Available Scripts